oracle/macaron/docs/source/pages/cli_usage/command_analyze.rst

 .. option:: --force-analyze-source

     Forces PyPI sourcecode analysis to run regardless of other heuristic results.
+Requires '--analyze-source'.

+.. option:: --analyze-source

+    For improved malware detection, analyze the source code of the (PyPI) package using a textual scan and dataflow analysis.

 -----------
 Environment